skipper00/systemd-packet-capture/README.md

 ## Installation

-Copy the `packet-capture@.service` file to `/usr/lib/systemd/system/` and reload systemd by running `systemctl daemon-reload`.
-A packet capture can then be started on a specific interface by running `systemctl start packet-capture@<interface>`.
-The pcap files will begin to be written to `/var/tmp` in the format `pcap-<interface>-<file number>`.
-These will always start at file number 0 so restarting this will immediately begin by overwriting the first file.
-Systemd can also start this at boot time by running `systemctl enable packet-capture@<interface>`.
+1.Copy the `packet-capture@.service` file to `/usr/lib/systemd/system/` and reload
+systemd by running `systemctl daemon-reload`.
+2.A packet capture can then be started on a specific interface by running `systemctl start packet-capture@<interface>`.
+3.The pcap files will begin to be written to `/var/log/tcpdum` in the format `<interface>-<Timestamp>-<file number>`.
+4.These will always start at file number 0 so restarting this will immediately begin by overwriting the first file.

+5.Systemd can also start this at boot time by running `systemctl enable packet-capture@<interface>`.

 ## Configuration